Our School Statement of Intent

 - Encourage visits to other places of worship, special visitors and access artefacts to bring learning to life throughout a child’s journey through school

 'We ask questions like 'Who is God?' and 'Why did God send Jesus?''
 Year 3 Pupil

 'We act often in RE; we dramatise Bible stories and we sing, paint and draw to express ourselves' Year6 Pupil

-We offer a Fun with Faith club that can be accessed by pupils.
-This is run by our Worship and Values Committee children and overseen by the RE Co-ordinator; a member of the local church clergy also assists from time to time.
-This particular club allows children to reflect, converse with others from different year groups and work on a particular area of interest as directed by our Worship and Values Committee.
+We offer a Worship and Values Committee overseen by the RE Co-ordinator; a member of the local church clergy also assists from time to time.
+This particular club allows children to reflect, converse with others from different year groups and work on a particular area of interest as directed by our worship development plan.

 EVENTS AND VISITS